 Barker Auto isn’t one of the better car dealerships in Greenville.
 In fact, like the Waffle House on Front Street responsible for last year’s E.coli outbreak, it has a reputation.
 After several complaints to the Better Business Bureau and a featured story on Channel 11’s News Hour (reporter Tabatha Lemoore was particularly vicious with her assessment, using several adjectives that went beyond impolite and crossed gleefully into the realm of the unprofessional) the place is now on the verge of bankruptcy.
 I honestly have no idea what Grace’s parents are thinking.
-This is America, used cars are like Twinkies, they can be bought almost anywhere.
+This is America; used cars are like Twinkies, they can be bought almost anywhere.
 Why here?

 I give her a minute and get a better look at the dealership, wanting to make plans for a quick getaway in case some crackhead decides to show his chapped lips and waxy, pot-marked face.
 The sight is cheerless.
 It is a used car lot, in every way filling the stereotype.
-It could be a movie set for an AMC melodrama, and I half expect to see a director barking orders at his assistants or dozens of extras milling around, hoping to be noticed for their particular forlorn and diminished portrayals of the living dead.
+It could be the set for an AMC melodrama, and I half expect to see a director barking orders at his assistants or dozens of extras milling around, hoping to be noticed for their particular forlorn and diminished portrayals of the living dead.

 I turn, curiosity moving my feet in a slow, deliberate 360.
 I take in more of the same, absorbing images that would cause a more honorable young girl to commit seppuku.
 I am a Greenvilleite, and this (the black side of town or not) is my home.
 Shouldn’t I be ashamed of how ramshackle it is, of the litter in the street and the half-dozen overfilled garbage cans, several with bags town open and spilling onto the pavement?

-The lot itself sits caddy corner to a defunct movie theater (the busted marquee still has show times for Rush Hour 2, circa the early 2000’s) and a suspect looking Mexican restaurant, La Piñata.
+The lot itself sits caddy corner to a defunct movie theater (the busted marquee still has showtimes for Rush Hour 2, circa the early 2000’s) and a suspect looking Mexican restaurant, La Piñata.
 All told, it’s a lonely acre of fifteen or sixteen mid-model cars, a dilapidated single-wide trailer, and hundreds of partially filled, rather desperate looking balloons.

 “It’s a 2008.”
 Grace fidgets, stepping from foot to foot, excitement filling her heart like pee fills a bladder.
 I’m sure that when the times comes and Mr. Laurent finally hands his daughter her first set of car keys, she’ll disintegrate in a Vesuvian eruption of giggles and tears.
 “Only thirty-five thousand miles.
 Daddy says it must’ve belonged to an old person.”

-“How morbid.”
-I say, wondering what the inside must smell like.
+“How morbid,” I say, wondering what the inside must smell like.
 Grandma Mimi’s Grand Marquis always reeks of pee, both human and cat.

-“Yeah, like they just used it to go to church and the doctor and that’s it.”
+“Yeah, like they just used it to go to church and the doctor, and that’s it.”
 With the shyness of a church mouse, Grace begins inspecting the car up-close.
 She keeps her hands in her pockets as she peeks into the cab.
 It’s as if those two tons of steel, fiberglass, and rubber were no more than a bubble, a delicate and impermanent thing that would, if touched, burst and disappear forever.
 Maybe.
 After all, the financing still hasn’t gone through yet.
 “Isn’t it beautiful?”

 “It is.”
 I smile, attempting to make Grace’s enthusiasm my own, adopting it as if it were a lost kitten, though wondering if it’ll be worth the trouble.
 Strays tend to have fleas, don’t they?
 I smile harder, my cheeks straining, teeth clenched.
 “It’s nice.”

 “Yes, it works!
 It all works!
 Everything works!”
-Grace sings, her smile giving her voice a sweet rhythm, the sound of warm caramel being poured over wax paper.
+Grace sings, her smile giving her voice a sweet rhythm, the sound of warm caramel dripping over wax paper.
 She moves to the passenger side, batting away several balloons tethered to the side view mirror.
 More are tied to the driver’s side view and a few to the antenna.
 You’d think a child made a half-hearted attempt to get the car airborne, but either ran out of balloons or motivation before the proper helium-to-weight ratio was achieved.
 “It’s perfect.”
 She goes on to the back of the car, examining something, the trunk maybe.
 “Dad’s had three mechanics check it out.”

 “It’s got AC.”
-June’s voice is calm but her eyes are exclamation points.
+June’s voice is calm, but her eyes are exclamation points.
 “I think she’s got you beat.”

 “Well, we can ride with her from now on.”
-I watch as a few black birds sweep across the dim sun before settling on a tangle of power-lines.
+I watch as a few blackbirds sweep across the dim sun before settling on a tangle of power-lines.
 I smile.
 Giving way to hope I begin pondering the joys of working AC.
 “The van is beginning to stink anyhow, like corn chips.”
 I turn to Grace whose squatting behind the car’s trunk.
 “We can ride with you from now on, right?”

-“Maxwell and Brian won’t fit in there.”
-June says.
+“Maxwell and Brian won’t fit in there,” June says.
 She cracks her neck, first in one direction then the other, before moving to the driver’s window.
 There she studies a faded Car Fax print out.
 It promises a history clean of accidents, fires, and floods.
 “They’re going to need rides.”

 I exhale, breathing out the sweet promise of mechanically cooled air and inhaling the sad certainty of chauffeuring around the Laurel and Hardy of West Greenville High School.
 Perhaps indefinitely.
-I doubt Maxwell will ever get the smell out of his car, and even if he could, the birds (there were hundreds of them by the time we left the school parking lot) would’ve carried it off by now, piece by American-made piece, leaving only her skeletal frame behind like sun bleached bones on the Serengeti.
+I doubt Maxwell will ever get the smell out of his car, and even if he could, the birds (there were hundreds of them by the time we left the school parking lot) would’ve carried it off by now, piece by American-made piece, leaving only a skeletal frame behind like sun-bleached bones on the Serengeti.

 “‘Irish car bomb’…” I measured the words-by now the punchline to an incredibly vulgar joke-as I would the first line of a haiku.
 It comes up one syllable short.
 Maybe Joseph Neff isn’t as clever as he thinks he is.

-“You know you don’t have to give them rides.”
-June says.
+“You know you don’t have to give them rides,” June says.
 She’s read my expression like a ransom note and found the obvious solution.
 “They can take the bus.”

-“They’re my friends.”
-I say, more to myself or perhaps to the sun-it also suffers from strange attractions and near-permanent orbits doesn’t it?- than to June.
+“They’re my friends,” I say, more to myself or perhaps to the sun-it also suffers from strange attractions and near-permanent orbits doesn’t it?- than to June.
 “And after all, friends do for friends.”

-“Loser,” June shakes her head, and you’d think I’d just informed her of my plans to become a chain-smoker or street walker, “now those gay guys are going to bomb your van next.”
+“Loser,” June shakes her head, and you’d think I’d just informed her of my plans to become a chain-smoker or streetwalker, “now those gay guys are going to bomb your van next.”

 “Maybe.”
-I begin wondering a million things, each of them a piece of one of Grandma Mimi’s mystery jigsaw puzzles, one’s she keeps in plastic Ziploc bags, their covers gone forever.
+I begin wondering a million things, each of them a piece of one of Grandma Mimi’s mystery jigsaw puzzles, ones she keeps in plastic Ziploc bags, their covers gone forever.
 Strange how every tile is there, but we’re left guessing at the overall picture.
 Is it a 95′ Grand Caravan?
 The swollen, pink face of a new friend?
 Three teenage boys wearing skinny jeans and matching rainbow bracelets?